-May 2018.
-Alec Tarashansky receives the Bio-X Stanford Interdisciplinary Graduate Fellowship (Bio-X SIGF).
+May 2022.
+Eunsun Song receives a Stanford Interdisciplinary Graduate Fellowship (SIGF).